Local operators in the Sine-Gordon model: $\partial_\mu \phi \, \partial_\nu \phi$ and the stress tensor: Introduction

 is conserved in the quantum theory:

-for all $f \istest$ such that $g$ is constant on the support of $f$. \end{theorem} The remaining sections are dedicated to the proof of these theorems.
+for all $f \istest$ such that $g$ is constant on the support of $f$. \end{theorem} \begin{remark*} We expect that Ward identities analogous to the Euclidean case~\eqref{eq:euclid_cons_ward} hold.
+However, their verification becomes quite involved, and we leave them to future work. \end{remark*} The remaining sections are dedicated to the proof of these theorems.

 Our conventions are as follows: We set $\hbar = c = 1$.
 Note that if we would keep $\hbar$ explicit, it would only arise in the combination $\hbar \beta^2$, so that for example the modifications of the stress tensor $\hat{T}_{\mu\nu}$ are really quantum modifications.
 Interestingly, they are one-loop exact, i.e., no terms of order $\hbar^2$ or higher arise.
+For norms of functions, we also use the notation